 Although these social distancing and shelter-in-place orders tore some people apart, most families are now suddenly spending more time together at home.
 The prospect of this may be exciting at first, but trying to juggle your role as a parent, tutor, and employee can be nerve-wracking eventually.

 The sudden switch to remote school learning in early March somehow prepared parents for at-home learning.
-Online tutors and teachers are readily available, but the reality remains that the majority of the burden falls to parents.
+Tuition agency and online tutors are readily available, but the reality remains that the majority of the burden falls to parents.
 This is an enormous challenge for parents since most do not have experience as an educator.

 Apart from this, transitioning to a new work setup can be difficult, especially for workers who are unfamiliar with a remote work arrangement.
 Still, there are proven strategies that could help you achieve a little bit of a balance while working from home with your children.

 Things can get chaotic, and when kids are at home, parents are trying to juggle work, homeschool, meals, and chores.

 With no access to daycare centers, babysitters, and camps that normally cater parents’ need for assistance to get through a day, sitting down with your family and planning on a whole new game plan works for the best.

 Coordinate with your partner and kids on a new routine and schedule.
 Have a regular weekly meeting to assess the efficiency of your new game plan.
 Divide on responsibilities such as household management and daily or weekly chores.

 When you are physically present in the house, most kids, and even adults, take this as a sign that you are available 24/7.

 Explaining the situation to your children helps a lot.
 Talk about your work arrangement and make them feel they are part of the team to understand that you need to be productive while at work.

 Set some ground rules that you are not to be disturbed at certain hours or that they need to quiet down when you are at a Zoom conference.